asointheworks/EveryoneFights/README.md

 # Everyone Fights

 A Mount & Blade II: Bannerlord mod that enables gender diversity in armies.
-However, it's not working right now :-)

 ## Features